 Annually, more than 27,000 individuals are admitted to the emergency department for unintentional firearm injuries.
 The vast majority of these individuals, more than 26,000, do not succumb to their injuries and die.
 In fact, unintentional firearm injuries account for 37% of all nonfatal firearm injuries but less than 2% of all gun deaths.38 The lethality of unintentional firearm injuries is far less than any other type of gun violence.
 According to Nationwide Emergency Department Sample (NEDS) and CDC data, two out of every 100 unintentional firearm injuries are fatal.39 However, as previously mentioned, some nonfatal injuries classified as unintentional may actually be the result of an assault.
 Regardless, the vast majority of unintentional firearms injuries are not fatal.

 Unintentional Firearm Deaths in the United States

-Although there are still far too many unintentional firearm deaths, the number of unintentional firearm deaths has decreased in the past decade.
-In the first half of the decade (2009-2013), there were nearly 561 annual unintentional firearm deaths (all ages); in contrast, in the second half of the decade (2014-2018), there were nearly 478 annual unintentional firearm deaths (all ages), a 15% decrease.
-Similarly, the number of unintentional firearm deaths among children and teens (ages 0-19) dropped by 11%, from an average of 124 annually from 2009-2013 to 110 annually from 2014-2018.40 The expansion of interventions to improve safer firearm storage and handling practices may contribute to further decreases in unintentional firearm deaths in the years to come.
+Although there are still far too many unintentional firearm deaths, the number of unintentional firearm deaths has decreased over the past two decades.
+In the first decade of the 21st century, there were 691 annual unintentional firearm deaths (all ages); in contrast, in the second decade (2010-2019), there were 512 annual unintentional firearm deaths (all ages), a 35% decrease.
+Similarly, the number of unintentional firearm deaths among children and teens (ages 0-19) dropped by 23%, from an average of 154 annually from 2000-2009 to 118 annually from 2010-2019.40 The expansion of interventions to improve safer firearm storage and handling practices may contribute to further decreases in unintentional firearm deaths in the years to come.